Sunjin000/auto-augmentation/test/README.md

-This directory contatins all unit tests and integration tests for this project, including for the library and the web-app.
+This directory contains all unit tests and integration tests for this project.

+The tests for the library can be seen in /test/MetaAugment.
+The tests for the web-app can be seen in ????

 Use command `pytest` in main directory to run all tests in this directory.